Boise, Idaho: 20th and 21st centuries

 In 1925, with the construction of Chicago-Portland railway line, Boise Union Pacific Depot was established in the city.
 This train station served passengers until 1997.

 A "homosexual panic" erupted in the city in 1955 during the lavender scare.
 Police interrogated hundreds of Boise citizens, arresting sixteen men whom police believed were part of a "homosexual ring."
 Arrests included prominent citizens, including a bank vice president.
 Their trials, which received sensational coverage in the local press, resulted in lengthy prison sentences; one man was sentenced to life in prison.

 In 2019, the city council approved the renaming of a park and natural preserve to names in the Shoshoni language to recognize their significance to local indigenous peoples.

+Boise and the surrounding suburbs of the Treasure Valley have a system of irrigation canals and ditches.
+In the early 2020s, rats were observed in the Boise area using the canals and causing pest control issues across Ada County.